A Caveat or Warning for Common Cursitors: Categories of rogue

 Beggars pretending dumbness, most of whom Harman says came from Wales.
-He recounts how, having satisfied himself that a license produced by one of these was false, he and a surgeon hung him by his wrists from a beam until he spoke.
+He recounts how, having satisfied himself that a licence produced by one of these was false, he and a surgeon hung him by his wrists from a beam until he spoke.
 Harman took his money and distributed it to the poor, and the dummerer and his palliard were taken before a Justice, pilloried and whipped.